galenlim/hackthebox-htb-writeups/sauna.md

 But we are able to obtain the information for fsmith.

-The nmap script above and GetNPUsers use the same mechanism, so technically you can skip the separate user enumeration.
+(The nmap script above and GetNPUsers use the same mechanism, so technically we could have skipped the separate user enumeration.)

-### Cracking Password
+### Cracking The Password

 Next, crack the password using John The Ripper.